go-dash/slice/README.md

 #### Custom types (structs)

-Do the same thing, just add a commend afterwards of where the struct is defined.
+Do the same thing, just add a comment afterwards of where the struct is defined.

 ```go
 import "github.com/go-dash/slice/_Person" // github.com/my-user/my-repo/person